 As egg-cruciatingly trite as the analogy may seem, the basic recipe for creme brulee hasn’t been ‘upgraded’ since it was first conceived in 1691.
 Like the dessert, Dizzy is a timeless classic, which wouldn’t benefit from a garnish of Smarties, Marshmallow Fluff and a wedge of Snickers… even if it was served up on a PlayStation platter.

-If you’re in any doubt as to the pervasive magnetism of the Dizzy series, you might like to consult one of the authors of the 228 remakes and spin-off titles listed at www.yolkfolk.com.
+If you’re in any doubt as to the pervasive magnetism of the Dizzy series, you might like to consult one of the authors of the 277 remakes and spin-off titles listed at www.yolkfolk.com.
+While you’re there make sure you check out Dizzy’s impromptu cameo appearance in ‘Pete Sampras Tennis’ for the Mega Drive.

 When even the weapon-worshipping FPS-nut, Stuart ‘Ahoy!’
 Brown, can appreciate the eggs-alted legacy of our anatomically challenged chum, I think it’s safe to say we’ve struck gold!